district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 rightLayout->addWidget(findButton);
 rightLayout->addWidget(stopButton);
 rightLayout->addWidget(closeButton);
 // Stretch.
+Adds a stretchable space (a QSpacerItem) with zero minimum size and
-In Qt Designer, we can achieve the same effect by inserting a spacer rightLayout->addStretch(); rightLayout->addWidget(helpButton);
+// stretch factor stretch to the end of this box layout.
+In Qt Designer, we can
+// achieve the same effect by inserting a spacer rightLayout->addStretch(); rightLayout->addWidget(helpButton);